ee08b397/Lintcode-7/README.md

 Up to date (2015-05-31), there are `228` problems on [LintCode Online Judge](https://lintcode.com/).
 The number of problems is increasing recently.
-Here is the classification of all `228` problems.
+Here is the classification of all the solved problems.
 For extra problems and solutions, you can see my [LeetCode](https://github.com/iFighting/LeetCode) repo.
 I'll keep updating for full summary and better solutions.
 Stay tuned for updates.